-Group 2-Professional Core

-Professional Core (9 credits)
+Group 3-Professional Core: (Credits 9)

-MBA candidates are required to complete a minimum of 33 credits in approved graduate courses.
+MBA candidates are required to complete a minimum of 37 credits in approved graduate courses.
 No waivers will be granted in the core or elective courses.
 Courses in the Professional Core are to be successfully completed within the first year in the program and prior to taking courses from the Strategic Management Core.

-- BUFW A524 Decision Making and Economic Environment in a Global Economy Cr.
+- BUFW M542 Leadership and Management of People in Organizations Cr.
+3. - BUFW A524 Decision Making and Economic Environment in a Global Economy Cr.
 3. - BUFW M540 Data Analysis and Management Science Cr.
-3. - BUFW M542 Leadership and Management of People in Organizations Cr.
 3.